 Weegy is a community of live experts who answer stimulating questions (such as math problems, historical trivia, and so on).

 You can build a part or full-time income online and it doesn't have to be challenging.
 Click here to see how.

 APPLICATION PROCESS: Anyone can join Weegy, which means you can participate as much or as little as you like.

-PAYMENT: Weegy experts receive 20 cents for every conversation they participate in.
-Your earnings have to reach $20 before it automatically gets transferred to your PayPal account.
+PAYMENT: Weegy experts receive 5 cents for every conversation they participate in.
+Your earnings have to reach $10 before it automatically gets transferred to your PayPal account.

 According to the site, even those who ask questions could earn through Answeree, but no earning details about asking questions is stated.
-There are only a few rules (no ads, no hatred posts, no affiliate links, no copy-paste answers and so on).
+There are only a few rules (no ads, no hate posts, no affiliate links, no copy-paste answers, and so on).

 APPLICATION PROCESS: Anyone can register and join Answeree.

 PAYMENT: Answeree pays 10 points (equivalent to 1 cent) for every answer and 5 points per comment.

 Payments can be sent via PayPal (minimum $2 for new users and $5 afterward) or Skrill (minimum $10) when you request for it.

 Keen is a bit different from the others on this list.
 They hire psychic advisors to answer questions about life, love, and relationships, as well as give psychic, tarot and spiritual readings.